AAVWALSH/Election_Analysis/README.md

   - Diana DeGette
   - Raymon Anthony Doane
 - The candidate results were:
-   - Charles Casper Stockham received 23.0% of the votesand 85,213 votes.
+   - Charles Casper Stockham received 23.0% of the votes with 85,213 votes.
-   - Diana DeGette received 73.8% of the votes and 272,892 votes.
+   - Diana DeGette received 73.8% of the votes with 272,892 votes.
-   - Raymon Anthony Doane received 3.1% of the votes and 11,606 votes.
+   - Raymon Anthony Doane received 3.1% of the votes with 11,606 votes.
 -The winner of the election was:
   Diana DeGette who received 73.8% of the votes and 272,892 votes.